-The museum offers a variety of exciting educational programs and public events to connect people everywhere to Earth’s unfolding story.
-Our interactive and participatory programs address fundamental questions, spark curiosity, and illuminate the beauty and wonder of our plant.
-Visitors can engage onsite and online with scientists, collection objects and research that happens in the lab and in the field.
+The museum offers a variety of educational programs for audiences of all ages.
+Visitors can engage onsite and online with scientists, collections and research that happens in the lab and in the field.

-Interactive educational activities are offered in Q?rius, The Coralyn W. Whitney Science Education Center, the museum’s innovative learning space for teens, their educators and families.
-The space inspires young visitors to explore their world through a scientific lens by directly interacting with scientists and more than 6,000 museum objects, including bones, minerals and fossils that are millions of years old.
-Q?rius Jr. is a separate learning environment that provides interactive programming to children ages 10 and under using a diverse array of museum specimens.
+Interactive educational activities are offered in Q?rius, The Coralyn W. Whitney Science Education Center, the museum’s innovative learning space for teens, educators and families.
+The space inspires young visitors to explore their world through a scientific lens by directly interacting with scientists and more than 6,000 specimens, including bones, minerals and fossils.
+Q?rius Jr. is a separate learning environment for children ages 10 and under using a diverse array of museum specimens.
 Free school programs for K–12 student groups are available on weekday mornings by reservation.

-The award-winning Youth Engagement through Science (YES!) summer internship experience provides an opportunity for high school students to work alongside Smithsonian experts, inside laboratories and out in the field.
+The award-winning Youth Engagement through Science (YES!) summer internship enables high school students to work alongside Smithsonian experts, inside laboratories and out in the field.

-Online audiences can discover and share the museum’s scientific content via its websites, social media platforms and Smithsonian Science How live-streamed webcasts, which offer students online access to museum scientists through interactive, television-style programs.
+The Smithsonian Science How live-streamed webcasts offer students online access to museum scientists through interactive, television-style programs.